Bariatric Surgery and Fat Malabsorption

 Controlling Fat Malabsorption

 While patients who undergo fat malabsorption procedures will always be at heightened risk for vitamin deficiencies, they can help to lower that risk by eating healthy, high-protein diets and taking vitamin supplements.
-Dr. Garcia provides patients with detailed instructions as to the foods they should eat (and avoid) and the supplements they should take, including dosages and frequency.
+Our doctors provide patients with detailed instructions as to the foods they should eat (and avoid) and the supplements they should take, including dosages and frequency.

 In general, however, patients should expect to take Vitamin A, Vitamin D, and Vitamin K supplements after surgery.
-Dr. Garcia may also recommend Vitamin B and calcium supplements, along with calcium-rich dairy products and regular tests for vitamin deficiencies.
+Our doctors may also recommend Vitamin B and calcium supplements, along with calcium-rich dairy products and regular tests for vitamin deficiencies.

 Learn More about Bariatric Surgery and Fat Malabsorption